 The latest school to send a letter to parents is Horizon English School, where the much loved head teacher David Baldwin has resigned and will no longer be the principal from 2018-19 academic year.
 In a letter to parents, he said:

-“This has been an extremely difficult decision as I am leaving a school that I have fallen in love with and a community that have welcomed me with open arms since joining in 2015.
+“This has been an extremely difficult decision as I am leaving a school that I have fallen in love with and a community that has welcomed me with open arms since joining in 2015.
 Whilst there is never an ideal time for such a move, it has very much been a family decision to move back home to the UK.
 We are looking forward to spending more time with our parents, grandparents, cousins and all, after 10 years of living in Dubai.”

 Karan Brown who was the Associate Director at Al Najah has also moved on to an Abu Dhabi based company called KBBO.